B CUSP 131

 -To cultivate an ability to write from personal experience, from readings, and from research

--To develop a perception of reflection as a tool of learning
+-To practice reflection as a tool of learning and inquiry

 General method of instruction